OpenLightingProject/javascript-style/README.md

 # Javascript Style Guide for the Open Lighting Project

-The repo holds the style configuration for Javascript used in Open Lighting Projects.
-We use the Javascript Code Style tool: https://github.com/jscs-dev/node-jscs
+This repo holds the style guide configuration for Javascript used in Open Lighting Projects.
+We use the Javascript Code Style tool: https://github.com/jscs-dev/node-jscs to enforce this style.

 The configuration is used by:
  - OLA